History: By theme

 Social history is a broad field investigating social phenomena, but its precise definition is disputed.
 Some theorists understand it as the study of everyday life outside the domains of politics and economics, including cultural practices, family structures, community interactions, and education.
 A closely related approach focuses on experience rather than activities, examining how members of particular social groups, like social classes, races, genders, or age groups, experienced their world.
 Other definitions see social history as the study of social problems, like poverty, disease, and crime, or take a broader perspective by examining how whole societies developed.
 Closely related fields include cultural history, gender history, and religious history.

 Intellectual history is the history of ideas and studies how concepts, philosophies, and ideologies have evolved.
-It is particularly interested in academic fields but not limited to them, including the study of the beliefs and prejudices of ordinary people.
+It is particularly interested in academic fields but is not limited to them, including the study of the beliefs and prejudices of ordinary people.
 In addition to studying intellectual movements themselves, it also examines the cultural and social contexts that shaped them and their influence on other historical developments.
 As closely related fields, the history of philosophy investigates the development of philosophical thought while the history of science studies the evolution of scientific theories and practices, such as the scientific contributions of Charles Darwin and Albert Einstein.
 Art history, another connected discipline, examines historical works of art and the development of artistic activities, styles, and movements.
 It includes a discussion of the cultural, social, and political contexts of art production.

 Environmental history studies the relation between humans and their environment.
 It seeks to understand how humans and the rest of nature have affected each other in the course of history.
 Other thematic branches include constitutional history, legal history, urban history, business history, history of technology, medical history, history of education, and people's history.